astrotars/the-stream-swiftui/README.md

 ## Selecting a User to Chat With
 ### Step 1: Adding Navigation

-For this app, the chat view is it's own screen, meaning there is not tab bar when chatting.
+For this app, the chat view is it's own screen, meaning there is no tab bar when chatting.
 To support this we first wrap our `TabView` inside of `ContentView` with a `NavigationView`:

 ```swift
 // ios/TheStream/ContentView.swift:11